Go Back Go Back

 “Doors must be opened for women to enter the labour market and to contribute more to Myanmar’s economic development.
 In practical terms, both the Government and the private sector could introduce services which help ensure that childrearing does not adversely affect women’s access to waged employment”, says Janet Jackson, UNFPA Representative for Myanmar.

-Download: 2014 Myanmar Population and Housing Census: Thematic reports
+Download: 2014 Myanmar Population and Housing Census: Thematic report

 For more information, please contact: